envelope-project/laik/doc/design/Layouts.md

 * R2: Applications may want to maintain shadow copies of values for faster access in algorithms.
-LAIK can support this by partitioner algorithms providing overlapping slices assigned to a process, and layouts mapping the same global index within different slices to different points in local memory.
+LAIK can support this by partitioner algorithms providing overlapping ranges assigned to a process, and layouts mapping the same global index within different ranges to different points in local memory.
   The design for layouts should not prohibit this possibility.

 * R3: memory requirements for multiple partitionings at once should